vladkinoman/just-my-notes/english/grammarway/gw4_u1_summary.md

       > When Jim came (2) home, Mary had already watched (1) the film on TV.
 (She watched the film first.
 Jim came home afterwards.)

-    - We can use PS, PC or PP without any difference in meaning with verbs such as *think*, *hope*, *mean*, *expect*, etc. for things we hoped or wished to do, but didn't.
+    - **We can use the past simple, past continuous or present perfect without any difference in meaning with verbs such as *think*, *hope*, *mean*, *expect*, etc. for things we hoped or wished to do, but didn't.**

 - Future Forms.